anyataa/zwallet-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 The design pattern for this project is modified MVC with Mini Controller in each layout.
-In the possible way the function to fetch and manipulate data in a specific format will be divided from the view controller (view.jsx).
+In the best way possible, the reusable function to fetch or manipulate data in a specific format will be divided from the view controller (view.jsx).
 The component in this project use rfac and use-state to control the state.
 While, the layout is rcc to ensure the ease in understanding which one is layout and which one is component.